fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8b.md

 #### 8.8: Authors view

-Implement a Authors view, so show the details of all authors on a page i.e as follows:
+Implement an Authors view, so show the details of all authors on a page i.e as follows:

 ![](../../images/8/16.png)